get-convex/convex-lucia-auth-demo/README.md

    - `LUCIA_ENVIRONMENT`=`PROD`
    - `HOSTNAME`=where the app is hosted, such as `foo.github.io` or `mydomain.com`

+## Note on CSRF protection

+This demo uses `localStorage` for storing the secret `sessionId`.
+This means that sessions are only preserved on pages served on the same subdomain, such as `foo.example.com` or `username.github.io`.
+This prevents CSRF attacks.

+This does though invite an [XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting).
+Make sure your app is not susceptable to XSS.

+Convex currently doesn't support accessing cookies in queries and mutations, so cookie-based authentication can only be used in Convex HTTP actions (not demonstrated in this demo).

 # What is Convex?

 [Convex](https://convex.dev) is a hosted backend platform with a